cathydutton/cathydutton.github.io/_portfolio/2017-05-05-i-want-to-fish-service.md

 Work alongside the senior fisheries team etc to map out the future service vision, What we want to do, how we will get there, what will be different.

-Discovery into catch returns

-Discovery into compliance

-effecting stratergey and delivery plans based on service deisgn

 ## Outcomes

-Remove the need to register for a free junior licence
+"Focussing on the benefits encouraging personal responsibility for ‘sustainable angling’"

+"Moving from enforcement towards encouragement.
+Making it simpler to understand how to be a responsible angler"

 Mssion statement created with User researcher
 Future mapping
-personas -->
+personas

 <!-- https://docs.google.com/presentation/d/1Lj55TJ7anvdeOX6Yf7N9i31DsTUIpDd1GlMIRl5HSfY/edit#slide=id.g1ff92f32f6_0_555 -->